Infant Feeding Support

 - Obesity

-Breastfeeding also lowers the mother’s risk of developing breast cancer, ovarian cancer, osteoporosis (weak bones in later life), Type 2 diabetes and obesity.
+Breastfeeding also lowers the breastfeeding parent’s risk of developing breast cancer, ovarian cancer, osteoporosis (weak bones in later life), Type 2 diabetes and obesity.

 Positioning and Attachment:

-Correct positioning and attachment at the breast is the most important element of successful breastfeeding.
-When your baby is well positioned and attached, they will find it easier to feed well and it will be comfortable for the mother.
+It is important to ensure the correct positioning and attachment of baby at the breast.
+When your baby is well positioned and attached, they will find it easier to feed well and it will be comfortable for the breastfeeding parent.

 In this video, a breastfeeding counsellor helps a mother to position and attach her baby to the breast: